 Key Takeaways

-In Dubai, agency commission usually sits around 2% for property purchases, and whether you are leasing a luxury villa in Palm Jumeirah or Dubai Hills Estate or exploring Dubai Land apartments for rent, agencies typically charge about 5% of the annual rent, often with a minimum fee of around AED 5,000.
+In Dubai, agency commission usually sits around 2% for property purchases, and whether you are leasing a luxury villa in Palm Jumeirah or Dubai Hills Estate or exploring Dubai Land apartments for rent, or looking for a home in Al Satwa, agencies typically charge about 5% of the annual rent, often with a minimum fee of around AED 5,000.
 While off-plan purchases are often commission-free for buyers, because developers typically cover brokerage costs.
 Commercial property commissions tend to vary more widely depending on deal complexity.
 All commissions are usually subject to 5% VAT and must be documented in official contracts.
 While these are standard market benchmarks, commission can vary based on negotiation, property value, and agreement terms.

 FAQs